bootdotdev/learn-cicd-starter/README.md

 *This starts the server in non-database mode.* It will serve a simple webpage at `http://localhost:8080`.

 You do *not* need to set up a database or any interactivity on the webpage yet.
 Instructions for that will come later in the course!

+I was told to edit my code in some way for the sake of an exercise, so I'll leave this line here.